ecstatic-m/Catcher/README.md

 Remote (Global) Scan — Connects to a background server running on a target machine (once auto-installed) and retrieves system data from it, potentially useful for vulnerability assessments.

-⚠️ Disclaimer: This project mimics behavior similar to malware (auto-installation, persistence, remote control) for educational purposes only.
-Unauthorized deployment on machines without consent is illegal and unethical.
+Disclaimer: This project mimics behavior similar to malware (auto-installation, persistence, remote control) for educational purposes only.
+Unauthorized deployment on machines without consent is unethical.

 Features
-🖥️ Local Scan (Client-side GUI)
+LOCAL SCAN (Client-side GUI)
 Fetches system information such as:

 OS details